 I was only working a few hours a week so I convinced myself that I could handle 4 languages at once (on top of all the assignments and exams).

-I remember picking up the Yellow Pages one day and phoning a few different Russian and French teachers in the area (before italki existed!) to ask about rates and having two of the teachers ask me the same question up front on the phone – what’s your reason for wanting to learn?
+I remember picking up the Yellow Pages for language exchange one day and phoning a few different Russian and French teachers in the area (before italki existed!) to ask about rates and having two of the teachers ask me the same question up front on the phone – what’s your reason for wanting to learn?